daisubc/ADCHEM2024/_pages/papers.md

 **Industrial Extended Abstracts:** 2-6 pages, first and corresponding author(s) must be from industry.
 Industrial Extended Abstracts will not be published in the proceedings.

+**Pre-Conference Workshop Proposals:** We are accepting proposals for pre-conference workshops on topics related to modeling, estimation, optimization, and control of process systems.
+The workshop proposals must provide a detailed description of the workshop objectives, target audience, and tentative schedule.
+Workshop organizers are strongly encouraged to form a diverse session along dimensions such as gender, geography, industry/academia affiliation, and other forms of diversity.

 {% include /_info/important_dates.html %}